HolboxAI/demo-backend/summarizer/README.md

 }

-When a summary is requested:
+When a summary is requested

 ```json
 {